 You need a Microsoft account and Windows 8.1, Windows RT 8.1, Windows 8 or Windows RT to get apps from the Windows Store.

 You can even install your apps on multiple PCs without buying them again.

-Get your colors and themes, Start screen layout, browser favorites and history, content in your apps, photos, and even settings like languages and other preferences on multiple PCs
+Get your colours and themes, Start screen layout, browser favourites and history, content in your apps, photos and even settings like languages and other preferences on multiple PCs

 when you sign in with a Microsoft account and sync your settings.

 With a Microsoft account, you get free file storage in the cloud with OneDrive, a place to see, save and share your documents and photos.
 Your Microsoft account links your PC to OneDrive, so your files are always with you.

 Creating a user account